Dkplucas/model/README.md

 **What this does:**

-- Builds and trains EfficientNetB0-based CNN model
+- Builds and trains custom CNN model
 - Implements data augmentation and callbacks
 - Evaluates model performance on test set
 - Generates confusion matrices and classification reports